 DDA Compliance & Regulations

 One of the most recent and influential pieces of government legislation concerning disabled access is, the Disability Discrimination Act, which applies to all employers and anyone who provides a service to the public which aims to remove physical barriers and improve access for all.
-Many buildings may have to be upgraded to meet the minimum requirements so read on to see how The Platform Lift Company can help you!
+Many buildings may have to be upgraded to meet the minimum requirements so read on to see how The Pool Lift Company can help you!

 How does the DDA affect your business?